foragerr/gradle-tomcat-plugin/README.md

 Reloading Context with name [/myapp] is completed
 ```

-Alternatively, you can use other commericial byte code swap technologies.
+Alternatively, you can use other commercial byte code swap technologies.
 The configuration is usually product-specific.
 Please refer to the product's documentation on how to set it up for your project.
 The following section describes how to set up Gradle and the plugin with [JRebel](http://zeroturnaround.com/jrebel/).
 First of all download [JRebel](http://zeroturnaround.com/jrebel/current/), install it on your machine and set up the [license](http://zeroturnaround.com/reference-manual/install.html#install-1.3).
 To tell JRebel which directory to scan for changed byte code you need to create a [rebel.xml](file://localhost/Users/benjamin/dev/tools/jrebel/doc/app.html#app) file.
 In